 One of the most often overlooked issues when selecting liquid lawn care products is to base your choice on your region.
 Where you live determines whatkind of grasses and plants will grow the easiest in your yard.
 There are two primary varieties of grasses to choose from depending on where you reside: cool-season grasses and warm-season grasses.
 Cool-season grasses grow best in the top half of the country — from the top half of California and above to Pennsylvania and up to Maine.
 Warm-season grasses grow best from in the southeast corner of Arizona across to South Carolina and below.

 If you’re a geography nerd, you probably noticed that we skipped a fairly large chunk of the country.
 Don’t worry.
 We didn’t forget you!
-This area, stretching from the bottom half of California across the country to Virginia and North Carolina, is best suited by what’s called transitional grasses, or a mixture of cool-season and warm-season grasses.
+This area, stretching from the bottom half of California across the country to Virginia and North Carolina, is called the transition zone.
+Unfortunately cool- and warm-season grasses both grow equally poorly.
+In the transition zone, grass selection is about choosing the lesser of two evils.

 It’s essential to understand your climate zone to help determine what lawn care products are best for your yard.
-Spending thousands of dollars to install a wrong type of grass for your area will only lead to disappointment and frustration down the road.
+Spending thousands of dollars to install the wrong species of grass for your area will only lead to disappointment and frustration down the road.

 Types of Grasses